joblet

 # Traditional approach: 5-45 minutes every time

-rnx run 'apt-get update && apt-get install python3-pip && pip install pandas numpy scikit-learn matplotlib && python analysis.py'
+rnx job run 'apt-get update && apt-get install python3-pip && pip install pandas numpy scikit-learn matplotlib && python analysis.py'

 The Runtime Solution